Risk factors for neuralgia

 - Regular alcohol use

-These factors are often preventable and, by eliminating them from your lifestyle, you can increase your spine’s overall health and decrease your risk of developing a spine condition and nerve pain.
+These factors are often preventable and by taking the proper steps to manage them, you can increase your spine’s overall health and decrease your risk of developing a spine condition and nerve pain.

 Treatment options for neuralgia

-Sometimes even the best prevention methods do not stop the spine from developing a condition that leads to nerve pain.
-If you are suffering from chronic neck or back pain, ask your physician about at-home treatments and other nonsurgical options, such as physical therapy and yoga, that can help relieve the pressure on your pinched nerve.
+Sometimes even the best prevention methods do not stop the spine from developing a condition that leads to neuralgia.
+If you are suffering from chronic neck or back pain, ask your physician about at-home treatments and other nonsurgical options, such as physical therapy and yoga, which can help relieve the pressure on your pinched nerve.

-If these treatments do not help relieve your pain after a few months, contact our team at Laser Spine Institute to find out if you are a candidate for our minimally invasive spine surgery.
-Many moderate cases of neuralgia may be treated with our minimally invasive decompression surgery.
-However, if the spine has undergone more severe damage and nerve compression, minimally invasive stabilization surgery may be the best option for relief.
+If these treatments do not help relieve your pain after a few months and your doctor suggests the possibility of surgery, contact our team at Laser Spine Institute to learn about the benefits of our minimally invasive spine surgery.
+Many cases of neuralgia may be treated with our minimally invasive decompression surgery.
+However, if the spine has undergone more severe damage and nerve compression, minimally invasive stabilization surgery may be recommended as an alternative to a traditional open spinal fusion.